-Abandoned cart-recovery techniques are extremely effective at regaining consumers, lowering Shopping Cart Abandonment (CPA), and boosting total profit.
-However, what if we informed you that your abandoned cart campaign is just one component of your customer recovery plan.
-Plus that by just increasing your reach, you could quadruple your results?
-This is generally an indication of where customers are in the buying journey as they navigate your website.
-The majority of simple abandoned-cart methods concentrate on a single stage of the journey: the contemplation stage.
+Abandoned cart-recovery techniques are incredibly effective at regaining consumers, lowering Shopping Cart Abandonment (CPA), and boosting total profit.
+However, what if we informed you that your abandoned cart campaign is just one component of your customer recovery plan?
+Plus, by increasing your reach, you could quadruple your results.
+This generally indicates where customers are in the buying journey as they navigate your website.
+Most simple abandoned-cart methods concentrate on a single stage of the journey: the contemplation stage.

-To transform as many website visitors as possible to customers, you must spread your net broader than the contemplation stage of the buyer journey and begin fishing in the busiest and most crucial stage: the awareness stage.
-The full-funnel strategy to customer recovery is what we call it, and we’re here to teach you how to accomplish it.
+To transform as many website visitors as possible into customers, your net is broader than the contemplation stage of the buyer journey.
+You begin fishing in the busiest and most crucial stage: the awareness stage.
+The full-funnel strategy for customer recovery to avoid a total cancellation and gain an opportunity to win back customer loyalty is what we call it, and we’re here to teach you how to accomplish it.

 The customer journey and cart abandonment

-Let’s take a look at the three major phases of the customer funnel on your eCommerce website to see why a full-funnel strategy for customer recovery is so important.
+Let’s look at the three major phases of the customer funnel on your eCommerce website to see why a full-funnel strategy for customer recovery is so important.

 1. The educated phase

 From the moment a consumer visits your website until they add a product to their shopping basket, they are in the awareness phase.

 Cart abandonment is impossible because consumers haven’t added anything to their basket during the awareness phase.
 However, website abandonment, often known as “browse abandonment” or “discovery failure,” can occur.